 Thumbs down on laser surgery and the putative "bladeless eye surgery."
 EXCEPT for those who are directly facing complete blindness if they don't get the surgery in the next week or two.
 Since it's hard to imagine more than one or two people in every million fitting into that category in any given decade, let's hope that people are smart enough to begin a program of just thirty to even one hundred and thirty days using "beyond organic" healthy food supplements to dramatically improve their eyesight without glasses or surgery or prescription drugs.

-Shortcuts Way For Life dares to suggest that Dr. DellaRusso would have been a more successful human, and, who knows, maybe even more honest, had he simply gone sraight from medical school into selling used cars and refrigerators for a living.
+Shortcuts Way of Living dares to suggest that Dr. DellaRusso would have been a more successful human, and, who knows, maybe even more honest, had he simply gone sraight from medical school into selling used cars and refrigerators for a living.